-The Group is potentially subject to concentrations of credit risk from financial instruments, which consist principally of cash and cash equivalents, restricted cash and cash equivalents and trade and other receivables.
+The Group is potentially subject to concentrations of credit risk from financial instruments, which consist principally of cash and cash equivalents, restricted cash and cash equivalents, restricted bank deposit and trade and other receivables.

-The Group maintains cash and cash equivalents and restricted cash and cash equivalents with various creditworthy financial institutions and trade receivables with its customers.
-Management monitors this credit risk on an on-going basis and does not believe that the Group has any other significant exposure to any individual or institution not provided for as at December 31, 2021 and 2020.
+The Group maintains cash and cash equivalents, restricted cash and cash equivalents and restricted bank deposit with various creditworthy financial institutions and trade receivables with its customers.
+Management monitors this credit risk on an on-going basis and does not believe that the Group has any other significant exposure to any individual or institution not provided for as at December 31, 2022 and 2021.
 See Note 16 for details of credit risk related to trade receivables.